LLM-SAA: LLM-persona Generated Distributions for Decision-making: Concluding Discussion

 \section{Concluding Discussion}

-When no historical data is available, LLM-SAA uses an LLM to construct an estimated distribution $\hF$ and then optimizes the downstream decision under $\hF$ using SAA (see \Cref{sec:optRelWk}).
-Evaluating the performance of LLM-SAA is subtle, and requires decision-aware analysis of how well optimizing on $\hF$ performs under the ground truth $F$.
-Our approach to making this evaluation robust is to sweep over other parameters in the optimization problem, in both a worst- and average- case sense, for fixed $\hF$ and $F$.

 Our work flows into an emerging stream on using LLMs to make business-relevant decisions, and makes progress toward the important goal of benchmarking LLM progress at this task.
-More specifically, we evaluate how well LLMs can use their world knowledge to generate data/distributions that feed into an SAA optimizer.
-The performance is already highly promising, and we emphasize that we did not optimize prompts or LLM models---our evaluation metrics can be used to prompt and train LLMs to generate better distributions for decision-making in the future.
+More specifically, we evaluate how well LLMs can use their world knowledge to generate data/distributions that feed into an SAA optimizer, and we find that the performance is promising.

+At the same time, biased, unrepresentative, or over-trusted LLM-generated distributions could lead to poor or unfair decisions that impact customers, so deployment would require additional domain-specific validation and fairness auditing.